 How to Make Banana Bread FAQs

-There are usually 2 medium bananas in a cup of mashed bananas.
-Ultimately you want about 2 cups of mashed banana for this recipe, which is usually 3 big or 4 medium bananas, but it's a pretty forgiving recipe and I never bothering measuring an exact amount of bananas any more.
+One cup of mashed bananas is usually about 2 medium bananas.
+Ultimately you want about 2 cups of mashed banana for this recipe, which is usually 3 big or 4 medium bananas, but it’s a pretty forgiving recipe and I have made this recipe dozens of times for years without measuring the exact amount of bananas.

 Sure, if you have bread flour that you want to use for banana bread you are welcome to use it and the recipe will turn out just fine without any modifications.

-My banana bread recipe cooks in 50-60 minutes for a loaf made in an 8x4-inch pan.
+My banana bread recipe cooks in 50-60 minutes for a loaf made in an 8×4-inch pan.
 Slightly different pan dimensions might require a slight time adjustment, but generally speaking it will take about an hour to bake a loaf of banana bread.

 More Quick Bread Recipes You’ll Love